andersonmj/Crypto-analysis-udacity-exercise/README.md

-# Crypto-analysis-udacity-exercise
+# Basic Crypto analysis
-Exercise counting digits and frequency
+This is a Udacity Intro to CS exercise.
+It counting digits and frequency, and explores the basics of doing a crypto analysis.